SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 ## Composing stateless processing functions

+### Serial Composition

 The amplify and limit functions are so small that we won't break them into smaller pieces for reusing them.
 They are kind of "atoms" in our context.
-But of course, we want to do the opposite: Compose them to larger, more abstract functions (that themselves can be composed again, to more abstract functions, and so on).
+But of course, we want to do the opposite: Compose them to larger, higher-level functions (that themselves can be composed again, to higher-level functions, and so on).

 Let's say we want to build some nice distortion effect that is defined in this way:

-[Blockschaltbild]
+[Blockschaltbild_A]

 ```fsharp
 let distort0 drive i =